placerda/azure-openai-benchmark/README.md

 > :warning: **Code in this repo is written for testing purposes and should not be used in production**

 The Azure OpenAI Benchmarking tool is designed to aid customers in benchmarking their provisioned-throughput deployments.
 Provisioned throughput deployments provide a set amount of model compute.
 But determining the exact performance for you application is dependent on several variables such as: prompt size, generation size and call rate.
+This tool supports both Azure OpenAI and OpenAI.com model endpoints.

 The benchmarking tool provides a simple way to run test traffic on your deploymnet and validate the throughput for your traffic workloads.
 The script will output key performance statistics including the average and 95th percentile latencies and utilization of the deployment.